 - A request for more information.
 If your first application (the intake packet) is incomplete, you will get a request for the missing information.
 Be sure to follow instructions and submit the requested materials on time.

 - A rejection of the application.
 If you do not meet the criteria, you will get a project rejection.
 You can still apply for traditional clemency with the Department of Rehabilitation and Corrections.

 There are other ways under Ohio law to limit consequences of criminal convictions.
 In Ohio, some criminal records can be sealed.
 You may also be able to get a Certification of Qualification for Employment (CQE), which helps remove employment-related barriers that keep people with certain convictions from working in certain jobs.

 Legal aid may be able to help you with record sealing or CQEs.
 Go to “Legal Help and Lawyers” to find legal aid in your area.

 Whether or not you choose to seek a pardon, you should explore whether you are eligible to have your record sealed or if you are eligible to receive a CQE.
-If you receive a full, unconditional pardon in Ohio, you still have to apply to a court to have your court records sealed.
+If you receive a conditional pardon instead of a full pardon in Ohio, you may not be eligible to have your court records automatically sealed.